Rajasthan, Varinasi and the Holi Festival in India

 March 18 – 29th, 2019

-I will be doing another exciting workshop in India on March 18th – 29th, 2019.
+I will be doing another exciting India photography workshop on March 18th – 29th, 2019.
 I am not sure I have ever been anywhere in the world as photogenic as India and up in the north, in Rajisthan, it is just off the wall amazing for photography.
 The incredibly bright colors and eye candy in every direction is non stop and there are photo ops everywhere you look.
 We will be traveling all over the north of India in Rajisthan to some of my favorite locations including New Delhi and then of course the Taj Mahal in Agra, which is hard to describe in terms of pure magic for your camera.

 We will also be able to photograph behind the Taj Mahal in one of my favorite places, along the river on the backside of the Taj where one of my best buddies lives behind the Taj Mahal with his family.
 We will also travel to Jaipur, home of the painted elephants which we will photograph by the huge and one of a kind, Agra Fort.
 The city of Jaipur is my favorite city in all of India and with the Pink City, Floating Palace and and very special painted elephants, this is one amazing place.